z9er/CyberpunkTHING/resources/documents/bg3 research.md

 - [Gear Revised Shields](https://www.nexusmods.com/baldursgate3/mods/10984) interesting but prob conflicts with other stuff

 - [Better end game caster Robe](https://www.nexusmods.com/baldursgate3/mods/10963) not as insane but only in comparison to other stuff

+- [Ranger Kit](https://www.nexusmods.com/baldursgate3/mods/10593) probably too strong but looks nice, fits seemingly all body types and I've seen worse.
+I've seen nightmares

+- [Rat-Catcher's Flute](https://www.nexusmods.com/baldursgate3/mods/10939) maybe too strong with dominate person but, I like the way they're thinking. super interesting. more of this please

+- [Elven Weaponry - Glaives](https://www.nexusmods.com/baldursgate3/mods/6639) probably too strong, but not terrible (maybe) and at least placed in interesting locations. couple of the models... eh

+- [Legend of The Ten Rings](https://www.nexusmods.com/baldursgate3/mods/10915) this shouldn't be on this list, but it's so silly I just want people to experience my pain of looking at all this shit

+- [Order of the Kraken Trident](https://www.nexusmods.com/baldursgate3/mods/10914) fucking insane, again, this is me punishing you for reading this

+- [Order of the Kraken Cloak](https://www.nexusmods.com/baldursgate3/mods/10818) ditto. i mean sure, lets just give the player an item that gives resistance to every type of damage for a start, what could go wrong

+- [Darts](https://www.nexusmods.com/baldursgate3/mods/10866) alright here's what im lookin for, interesting, something larian thought about, pretty well implemented as well

+- [Umberlee's Wrath (returning weapon ver. available)](https://www.nexusmods.com/baldursgate3/mods/10844) these resistances are fucking nonsense

+- [Battleworn Shield](https://www.nexusmods.com/baldursgate3/mods/10857) - interesting, maybe too strong but looks neat, and 1-4 radiant damage to a weapon isn't insane from the equipped concentration spell for where you'd get it

+- [Bruenor Battlehammers Shield](https://www.nexusmods.com/baldursgate3/mods/10771) actually pretty interesting and well thought out, but not natively placed yet and may have clipping. keep an eye on it

+- [Monk - Way of the 4 Elements - Empower Equipment Set](https://www.nexusmods.com/baldursgate3/mods/10793) less insane than you'd think.
+4 elements kind of sucks, it is extremely silly that the amulet is legendary though

 # Classes